grbsystems/microservices/README.md

 The medium article is for a 1.x.x version of Spring Boot.
 With the 2.x.x versions dependencies have changed a bit, as well as some of the techniques used.
 This has been updated accordingly.
 I have found the easiest way to get the right dependencies in is to go to the spring boot initializer and regenerate the pom.xml file for whatever spring boot version you want.
-Mix and match often causes dependency miskatch errors with ClassNotFound on some abstract classes.
+Mix and match often causes dependency mismatch errors with ClassNotFound on some abstract classes.
 Score +1 for much better .NET assembly versioning there!

 Also, service discovery does not allow you to automagically find the config service.
 That needs to reside in